Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Discussion

-\paragraph{Practical advice for evolutionary biologists.} From our investigation, we can conclude that MSCquartets \cite{Allman-Phylogenetic-Invariants} is an accurate alternative to detect hybridization events under a variety of different scenarios.
-HyDe is the only method that can distinguish which taxon is a hybrid and not a parent of hybrid.
+\paragraph{Practical advice for evolutionary biologists.} From our investigation, we can conclude that MSCquartets \cite{Allman-Phylogenetic-Invariants} is an accurate method to detect hybridization events under a variety of different scenarios.
+HyDe is the only method that can identify which taxon is the hybrid taxon among the taxa involved in the hybridization event.
 However, HyDe cannot perform well when the parents of hybridization are unsampled or extinct.
-All methods are unable to detect hybridizations when multiple events are affecting the same set of taxa or when hybridizations are deep.
-When a given parent-hybrid relationship wants to be tested, HyDe outperforms D-Statistics-like tests by allowing the identification of hybrid taxa vs parent taxa.
-Finally, TICR is a powerful method to detect single shallow hybridization events, even if they involve ghost lineages.
+Furthermore, all methods are unable to detect hybridizations when multiple events are affecting the same set of taxa or when hybridizations are deep.
+That is, when the hybridization event is close to the root.
+In this situation, we recommend taking samples of taxa (suspected to be involved a single hybridization event) to test at a time.
+When a given parent-hybrid relationship is to be tested, HyDe outperforms D-Statistics-like tests by allowing the identification of hybrid taxa vs parent taxa.
+Finally, we conclude that TICR is a powerful method to detect single shallow hybridization events, even if they involve ghost lineages provided that gene trees can be accurately estimated.

-\paragraph{Differences with \cite{KongKubatko}.} While working on this manuscript, another research group published a very similar simulation study (see \cite{KongKubatko}).
-This work already addresses several of the questions we try to address here.
-However, our work contains the following notable extensions: 1) \cite{KongKubatko} did not investigate the performance of TICR \cite{TICR-original} or MSCquartets \cite{Allman-Phylogenetic-Invariants} which we do include here and we show that MSCquartets outperforms most methods under varied hybridization scenarios; 2) the effect of ghost lineages were not investigated in \cite{KongKubatko} which we study here and which have a high impact in the performance of HyDe; 3) we study here more scenarios involving shallow vs deep hybridizations as well as the effect of multiple hybridizations, and 4) the networks under study in our work are larger and have more hybridization events compared to those in \cite{KongKubatko}.